All About The Fairways

 Michael Kelly:

-Michael played with The Sandy Kelly Band (of course) for
+Michael played with The Sandy Kelly Band for

 many years, but stopped performing some years ago and went